wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/recon.md

         tomoman(pwd,'tomoman_novactf.param');

     This is typically the single longest computation step in the workflow.
-    We suggest starting this job to ensure that it is running and precompued tomograms are provided so you don't have to wait.
+    Start this job and ensure that it is running.
+Once you have confirmed that it is running, you can kill the job.
+Precomputed tomograms are provided so you don't have to wait for this to finish.
     If the job is running and you kill it, clear the directories it generated.

+        !rm -rf novactf_bin8
-        !rm -rf novactf_bin*
+        !rm -rf novactf_bin4

     Now you can create symbolic links to the precomputed 8x and 4x binned tomogram in your working directory.